cpfergus1/IRS_form_scrape/README.md

 ## Overview of Application
 This is my first python web scraping application designed to pull information on your desired IRS forms or download available form based on year it was updated!

-Future functionality will include to processing a base file instead of CLI inputs if desired.
+Future functionality will include:
+ - Proccessing a base file instead of CLI inputs if desired.
+ - Updating runner file logic for error handling
+ - Potential GUI

 ## Techstack/Libraries